 Go Kits contain essential supplies for yourself, and your family or business, for 36 hours or more, in a portable pack or bag.
 If you have a fire, or otherwise need to evacuate your house, are stranded off-island, or have volunteer or other responsibilities that take you away from your home, it makes sense to have your most critical information lists, a bit of food and basic survival equipment ready somewhere outside the home, in a protected location.
-For most people, leaving this in the trunk of your car is the most convenient.

 The contents of your Go Kit should be personalized based on your situation, but we present some basic ideas to consider below.
 Remember that your Go Kit is only of use if it is readily available at all times, wherever you are, and all supplies are periodically refreshed.